ilg-deprecated/xpack.github.io-source/pages/develop/js-style-guide.md

 ### Enhanced Object Functionality

-It’s now possible to modify an object’s prototype after it’s been created thanks to ECMAScript 6’s `Object.setPrototypeOf()` method.
+It is now possible to modify an object’s prototype after it has been created thanks to ECMAScript 6’s `Object.setPrototypeOf()` method.

 In addition, you can use the `super` keyword to call methods on an object’s prototype.
 The `this` binding inside a method invoked using `super` is set up to automatically work with the current value of `this`.